dereklstinson/gocudnn/README.md

 Go Bindings for cuDNN 7.4 (I added the functions up to 7.1, I need to added the newer 7.4 functions) using Cuda 10.0 \(Just some Cuda 10.0\)

-This is currently broken as of 2/26/2019 I will try to get it working in a few days.
-As this is also my save file for home and school.
-I'm sorry.
-I really don't know how to do version control with git.
+This is finally working.
+I am going to start versioning this.
+I was thinking something along the lines of v0.1.7.4 to keep up with the cudnn versioning.
+When I finish adding the 7.4 functions.
+I will branch this one off.
+Then I will add the 7.5 functions.

-# Now Back in Pre-Alpha Stage
+# Back into alpha
 I am making the code more like an actual binding.
-I am in the process of makeing subpackages for everything I just threw into the gocudnn package.
-Like cuda_runtime_api.h, cuda.h, curand.h.
+I have seperated the different libraries into their own packages.
+I would have liked to not use cuda.h, but it is needed to run the kernels.
+Its that or you would have to make a shared library every time you make a new kernel.
 I am adding some nppi.h to the mix as a subpackage.
-I am making subpackage bindings to what I think will supliment cudnn.I also want to add cudnn 7.5.
-Since it has attention funcs.

-To be honest I haven't tested all the functions.
-If there is a bug.
-Please let me know.
-Even better make a pull request.
-I will only be testing the functions that are being used for my thesis.
-I don't plan on changing any of the function names.
-I don't plan on deleting any functions.
-I do plan on adding functions if needed.
-Like maybe some cuda_runtime_api module stuff so that more than 2 types of trainers can be used.
-I might add the jpeg image stuff, when that gets out of the beta phase.
+I've added nvjpeg, but that was before the 10.1 update.
+So, I will upgrade to 10.1 (cuda) and 7.5 (cudnn) and start a new branch.
+Any subpackage library bindings I include will most likely only be made to suppliment cudnn.

 Note on how cudnn uses softmax, because to be honest it isn't entirely clear in the documentation how it works.